SWITZERLAND: An Introduction to Banking & Finance

 The regulatory frameworks that are particularly relevant for Switzerland's banking sector can largely be divided into four groups: banking regulation, consumer protection, tax and anti-money laundering, and financial market infrastructure.
 In the past years, Swiss banking regulation in particular has seen major developments.
 FINMA transposed the Basel III capital and liquidity requirements into Swiss law relatively quickly by amending the Swiss capital adequacy ordinance (CAO) and issuing a variety of circulars with implementing provisions, in part far exceeding the minimum requirements set out by Basel III (what was often referred to as the "Swiss finish").
 Switzerland closely follows developments at the Basel Committee on Banking Supervision, with the CAO being amended in order to provide for a leverage ratio of 3% for all banks (in force since January 2018) and revised risk distribution provisions (in force since 2019).

 In recent years, Switzerland has been a forerunner with regard to specific regulation of systemically relevant banks (i.e. Credit Suisse, UBS, Zürcher Kantonalbank, Raiffeisen Group and PostFinance).
 The so-called too-big-to-fail (TBTF) package comprises measures such as stronger capitalisation, stricter liquidity requirements, improved risk diversification and organisational measures, including resolution planning, that guarantee systemically important functions for the economy such as payment transactions, even in the case of the threat of insolvency.
-The result of this TBTF regulation is a differentiated regulatory landscape in Switzerland, with significantly higher supervisory requirements for the systemically relevant banks, and even higher standards for the two G-SIBs Credit Suisse and UBS, that are reassessed in regular intervals.
+The result of this TBTF regulation is a differentiated regulatory landscape in Switzerland, with significantly higher supervisory requirements for the systemically relevant banks, and even higher standards for the two G-SIBs Credit Suisse and UBS, that are reassessed at regular intervals.

 For internationally active systemically relevant banks, Switzerland has already implemented the Total Loss-Absorbing Capacity (TLAC) requirements of the Financial Stability Board (FSB) as of July 2016, subject to phase-in and grandfathering provisions until 1 January 2020.
 Under the revised regime, global systemically important banks (G-SIBs) are subject to two different minimum requirements for loss-absorbing capacity: G-SIBs must hold sufficient regulatory capital that absorbs current operating losses to ensure continuity of service (going concern requirement) and they must issue sufficient loss-absorbing debt instruments to fund restructuring without recourse to public resources (gone concern requirement).
-The going concern requirement applicable in 2020 for a G-SIB consists of (i) a base requirement of 12.86% of RWA and a 4.5% of leverage exposure; and (ii) a surcharge, which reflects the G-SIB’s systemic importance.
+The going concern requirement applicable in 2020 for a G-SIB consists of (i) a base requirement of 12.86% of RWA and 4.5% of leverage exposure; and (ii) a surcharge, which reflects the G-SIB’s systemic importance.
 For the two Swiss G-SIBs, Credit Suisse and UBS, this currently translates into a going concern requirement of 14.3% of RWA, of which the minimum CET1 component is 10%, and 5% of leverage exposure, of which the minimum CET1 component is 3.5%.
 The gone concern requirement of a Swiss G-SIB is equal to its total going concern requirement, that is in 2020, a base requirement of 12.86% of RWA and 4.5% of leverage exposure, plus any surcharges applicable to the relevant G-SIB, but not including any countercyclical buffers.
 The gone concern requirement should primarily be fulfilled with eligible bail-in debt instruments that are designed to absorb losses after the write-down or conversion into equity of regulatory capital of a G-SIB in a restructuring scenario, but before the write-down or conversion into equity of other senior obligations of the G-SIB.
 In addition to bail-in debt instruments, the gone concern requirement may further be fulfilled with other capital instruments, including CET1, additional tier 1 capital instruments or tier 2 capital instruments, to the extent such tier 2 instruments are still issued.
-Further, from January 2019, domestically active systemically relevant banks (Zürcher Kantonalbank, Raiffeisen Group, PostFinance) will also be subject to a gone concern requirement – but only up to 40% of that of G-SIBs.
+Further, from 2019 onwards, domestically active systemically relevant banks (Zürcher Kantonalbank, Raiffeisen Group, PostFinance) will also be subject to a gone concern requirement – but only up to 40% of that of G-SIBs.

 Furthermore, Switzerland has eased certain restrictions for fintech firms in line with the Swiss authorities' commitment to foster innovation in the financial sector.
 Following an amendment to the banking ordinance, firms are allowed to accept funds for settlement purposes for a period of up to 60 days (the previous practice was seven days) and the acceptance of public funds up to CHF1 million is no longer classified as operating on a commercial basis and thus in principle exempt from authorisation, allowing firms to try out a business model before they are finally required to obtain authorisation if they grow larger.
-By the same token, from 1 January 2019, companies operating outside the core banking activities can, with a special licence, publicly accept deposits of up to CHF100 million (consolidated), provided they neither invest, nor pay interest on, these funds.
+By the same token , from 1 January 2019, companies operating outside the core banking activities can, with a special licence, publicly accept deposits of up to CHF100 million (consolidated), provided they neither invest, nor pay interest on these funds.

-The regulatory changes relating to financial services are driven by the desire to align Swiss investor protection to international standards, such as MiFID II, as well as to preserve market access for the cross-border securities business, in particular with the EU.
+The regulatory changes relating to financial services are driven by the desire to align Swiss investor protection to international standards, such as MiFiD II, as well as to preserve market access for the cross-border securities business, in particular with the EU.
 Against this background, several legislative initiatives have been enacted.
 On 1 January 2016, the Swiss Federal Financial Market Infrastructure Act (FMIA, FinfraG) entered into force and introduced, inter alia, regulations applicable to the OTC derivatives market.
 On 15 June 2018, the new Swiss Federal Financial Services Act (FFSA, FIDLEG), which will regulate the provision of financial services generally and the prospectus requirements for public offerings and admission to trading of securities, as well as the new Swiss Federal Financial Institutions Act (FFIA, FINIG), which, inter alia, will subject (independent) asset managers to licensing requirements and prudential supervision for the first time in Switzerland, were adopted by the Swiss Parliament.
-Both new federal acts will enter into force in 2020.
+Both new federal acts are expected to enter into force in 2020.

 In relation to tax and money laundering, Swiss banks that participated in the Programme for Non-Prosecution Agreements or Non-Target Letters for Swiss Banks that was issued in 2013 jointly by the US Department of Justice and the Swiss government to settle issues in connection with the potential involvement in tax offences of US persons continued to provide information to the DOJ (to the extent legally permitted) under the cooperation clauses contained in the NDAs that they concluded with the DOJ.
 Other non-US regulators and authorities also continue enforcement action against certain Swiss banks.
 In addition, the DOJ continued to follow the leads and insights gained during the Swiss Bank Programme and sought to target individual institutions (both banks and non-banks) that it suspected to have links to non-compliant (i.e. non-taxed or undeclared) client assets.